 Course Essentials

 Welcome to the Occupational Therapy Apprenticeship Programme, and congratulations on taking the first steps towards what I am sure will be a rewarding career.
 Occupational Therapy is a diverse profession, and each of you will be joining us with your own unique experiences, viewpoints and skills.
 You will have the opportunity to explore and examine these alongside your theoretical learning, as you develop into an Occupational Therapist.
 We encourage lively debate, sharing of practices, and examination of your real-world work experience to inform your academic learning.
+We are looking forward to sharing your journey with you.

 Academic Calendar: 12-week Trimesters (long break)